Featured: The Evelyn - Gold

 Throughout history, 24-karat gold has been revered for its enduring beauty.
 From the glittering treasures of ancient Egypt to the exquisite artifacts unearthed in archaeological digs spanning the globe, pure gold has served as a testament to the artistry and cultural value of past civilizations.

 Even today, 24-karat gold remains a symbol of luxury, value and permanence.
-It is the preferred choice for crafting precious heirloom jewelry that will be passed down through generations, ensuring that its radiant beauty continues to captivate hearts and inspire awe.
+It is the preferred choice among jewelers for crafting precious heirloom jewelry that will be passed down through generations, ensuring that its radiant beauty continues to captivate hearts and inspire awe.

 Alloys: When Gold Meets Other Metals

 Most gold jewelry isn’t 24 karats because pure gold is extremely malleable and easy to damage.
-To combat this, gold is often alloyed with metals like copper, silver and nickel to improve durability and longevity.
+To combat this, gold is often alloyed with metals like copper, sterling silver and nickel to improve durability and longevity.
 While these alloys impart strength, though, they also introduce a degree of reactivity.

 The culprit behind this transformation is a chemical reaction between the metals in the alloy and environmental elements.
 Lower karats, which contain a higher percentage of other metals, are more prone to tarnishing.
 This manifests as a subtle change in hue, a dulling of the surface or even a darker discoloration.
 Humidity, pollution and even your skin can accelerate this process.
 Sweat, lotions and cosmetics can leave behind residues that react with the metal, while airborne pollutants like sulfur can also contribute to tarnishing.